Frank Jenner: Conversion to Christianity

 Jenner's wife and daughter moved to India to avoid the stress of poverty arising from Jenner's frequent unemployment, but they eventually returned to him on SS Oronsay.

 Later in 1937, Jessie became seriously infected with boils and, while under the care of a Glanton Brethren family, became a Christian.
 Before the end of the year, Jenner and Jessie began living together again.
 Although Jenner gave up gambling, he was often unemployed because he would evangelise at his workplace and then be fired.
-In 1939, Jessie developed a peptic ulcer.
-At the time, it was believed that such ulcers were caused by stress, (Note: Research has since demonstrated that peptic ulcers are not caused by stress but rather by infection by the bacterium Helicobacter pylori, which may be foodborne or waterborne.) and Jessie's ulcer was therefore attributed to the stress induced by the family's lack of money.
+In 1939, Jessie developed a peptic ulcer, which was attributed at the time to the stress induced by the family's lack of money.
+(Note: Research has since demonstrated that peptic ulcers are not caused by stress but rather by infection by the bacterium Helicobacter pylori, which may be foodborne or waterborne.)
 Consequently, she and Ann moved to India to live with Jenner's aunt Emily McKenzie, who ran the Kotagiri Keswick Missionary Home.
 Ann subsequently attended Hebron School in Ooty, Tamil Nadu, until she was ten years old.
 Once Jessie had recovered from her illness, they returned to Sydney on SS Oronsay.

 Jenner would normally wake up to pray at 5 am each day.
 In the 1940s, Jenner left the Glanton Brethren and joined the Open Brethren.
 For the rest of his life, Jenner attended Open Brethren churches: one on Goulburn Street in Sydney and the other in Bexley, New South Wales.
 At these churches, people did not understand what narcolepsy was and thought Jenner was consistently falling asleep during services because he lacked respect for God.
 The church on Goulburn Street also disapproved of his partnership with other Christian organisations and churches; Jenner actively partnered with The Navigators, Campaigners for Christ, Baptists, Anglicans, and Methodists.